ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ![Activity diagram of the workflow for build and test of the _Chirp!_ application](images/BuildAndTest.png) The illustration above show how the activities in our workflow 'Build and Test' are activated after eachother.
 This workflow runs on pushes and pull-request to Main.
 This is done to make sure that non of our new changes or merges have destroyed out ability to Build and Test the program.
 In the work, first our github action version is checkout and chosen so out workflow can access it.
-Next .NET is setup with version 7 before restoring out dependenci.
-The program is build and then Tested.
+Next .NET is setup with version 7 before restoring out dependencies by running the command 'dotnet restore'.
+This command  The program is build and then Tested.
 The build is done by running the command 'dotnet

 Build